ninewise/dissertation/introduction/chapter.md

 ## Structure of this dissertation

 In chapter \ref{chapter:umgap}, we describe the complete pipeline and evaluate it as an alternative method for metagenomics analysis.
 An index operating on fixed-length overlapping peptides is introduced as an alternative for the tryptic peptide index.
 In chapter
 \ref{chapter:fgsrs}, we introduce a new implementation of FragGeneScan, to be used as an improved gene predictor in the pipeline.
 In chapter
-\ref{chapter:on-the-side}, we include some of the metawork on the pipeline, such as the improved construction of the Unipept (and UMGAP) index and a few walkthroughs describing the usage of UMGAP in other studies.
+\ref{chapter:in-practice}, we include some of the metawork on the pipeline, such as the improved construction of the Unipept (and UMGAP) index and a few walkthroughs describing the usage of UMGAP in other studies.
+Finally, in chapter \ref{chapter:related-work}, I shortly detail some related work done during my PhD.